- Take the Menopause Quiz

 Advocates of bioidentical hormone therapy argue that the products, applied as creams or gels, are absorbed into the body in their active form without the need for "first pass" metabolism in the liver, and that their use may avoid potentially dangerous side effects of synthetic hormones used in conventional hormone therapy.
 However, studies to establish the long-term safety and effectiveness of these products have not been carried out.

 - The selective serotonin reuptake inhibitor (SSRI) medications have been shown be effective in reducing menopausal hot flashes.
-These drugs are generally used in the treatment of depression and anxiety as well as other conditions A related drug (a selective norepinepherine reuptake inhibitor or SNRI) that has been tested most extensively in the treatment of hot flashes is venlafaxine (Effexor), although most SSRI drugs are effective as well.
+These drugs are generally used in the treatment of depression and anxiety as well as other condition.
 Paroxetine (Brisdelle) is an SSRI approved to treat moderate to severe hot flashes associated with menopause.
-A related drug (a selective norepinephrine reuptake inhibitor or SNRI) that has been tested extensively in the treatment of hot flashes is venlafaxine (Effexor), although most SSRI drugs are effective as well.

 - Clonidine (Catapres) is an anti-hypertensive drug that can relieve hot flashes in some women.
 Clonidine is taken either by pill or skin patch and decreases blood pressure.
 Side effects of clonidine can include dry mouth, constipation, drowsiness, or difficulty sleeping.